Home

 What Assets Must Be Included?

 In a property settlement, the law requires full and frank disclosure.
 This means every asset owned by either party—whether individually, jointly, or through a business—must be listed.
-The “pool” is valued at the date the orders are drafted, not the date of separation.
+The “pool” is valued at the date the orders are drafted, and the current value of each asset must be provided in the application, not the date of separation.

 Elements Required to Make the Agreement Legally Binding

 For the Court to grant Consent Orders, the application must meet strict legal criteria.
+When reviewing consent order applications, the Court carefully examines the orders sought to ensure they are appropriate.
 It is not a “rubber stamp” process; a Registrar must be satisfied that the orders are “just and equitable.”
+The Court may also request further information if needed to properly assess the application.

 1. The Application for Consent Orders (Form 11)